ZeroSharp/zerosharp.github.com/source/_posts/2013-09-09-always-run-visual-studio-as-an-administrator.markdown

 * running web UI tests
 * profiling

-In fact there's a great list [on MSDN](http://msdn.microsoft.com/en-us/library/vstudio/jj662724.aspx) of all the actions you require administrator permissions.
+In fact there's a list [on MSDN](http://msdn.microsoft.com/en-us/library/vstudio/jj662724.aspx) of all the actions you require administrator permissions.

-There is a way to make sure Visual Studio always opens with elevated privileges, even if you double click on a _.sln_ file.
-(I'm running Windows 8 - not sure if it works with other versions of Windows.)
+Here is a way to make sure Visual Studio always opens with elevated privileges, even if you double click on a _.sln_ file.
+(I'm running Windows 8.)

 * Right-click _devenv.exe_
 * Select _Troubleshoot program_